GameFoundry/bsf/Documentation/Manuals/Native/apiRefPages.md

 ~~~~~~~~~~~~~

-Optionally, if the method returns an @ref bs::AsyncOp "AsyncOp" object, you can call @ref bs::AsyncOp::blockUntilComplete "AsyncOp::blockUntilComplete" for the same result.
+Optionally, if the method returns an @ref bs::AsyncOp "AsyncOp" object, you can call @ref bs::AsyncOp::blockUntilComplete "AsyncOp::blockUntilComplete()" for the same result.
 However you must ensure that you don't call it before **CoreThread::submit()** has been called, otherwise the calling thread might deadlock as it waits for the operations to finish, even though it was never started.

-If the method provides a return value, you can use the provided **AsyncOp** object to retrieve it using @ref bs::AsyncOp::getReturnValue<T> "AsyncOp::getReturnValue<T>".
-Calling this is only valid if @ref bs::AsyncOp::hasCompleted "AsyncOp::hasCompleted" returns true.
+If the method provides a return value, you can use the provided **AsyncOp** object to retrieve it using @ref bs::AsyncOp::getReturnValue<T> "AsyncOp::getReturnValue<T>()".
+Calling this is only valid if @ref bs::AsyncOp::hasCompleted "AsyncOp::hasCompleted()" returns true.
 Return value is always available after you blocked using either of the ways mentioned above.

 Note that blocking is a very expensive operation and should not be done in performance critical code.
-If you need to wait until an async method completes, it is preferable to keep querying **AsyncOp::hasCompleted** and do something else until it returns true.
+If you need to wait until an async method completes, it is preferable to keep querying **AsyncOp::hasCompleted()** and do something else until it returns true.

 If you wish to learn more about how core thread works, visit the [core thread manual](@ref coreThread).